Extreme Compressive Sampling for Covariance Estimation: Introduction

 In the first part of the paper, we propose and analyze a covariance estimator based on these low-dimensional, compressed, observations.
 We specifically consider a model where an independent random projection is used for each data vector.
 We show that even when each vector is observed only via projection onto a one-dimensional subspace (i.e., one linear measurement), one can consistently and accurately estimate the sample covariance matrix of the data vectors in both spectral and infinity norms.
 In our analysis, we make no distributional assumptions on the data vectors themselves and attempt to recover the sample covariance, since no population covariance exists.
 We present a specialization of this distribution-free analysis to the case where the data vectors are drawn from a Gaussian distribution and the goal is to estimate the population covariance.
 As two motivating applications of our analysis, we give guarantees for subspace learning (or Principal Components Analysis) and for learning over distributed sensor networks.

 In the second part of the paper, we consider the fundamental limits of this estimation problem.
 Using information-theoretic tools, we derive lower bounds for a variety of settings, including the distributional and distribution-free settings under which we analyze our estimator.
-This analysis reveals that our covariance estimator nearly achieves the minimax-rate for this problem, meaning that modulo constants and logarithmic factors, our estimator is the best one can hope for.
+This analysis reveals that our covariance estimator achieves the minimax-rate for this problem up to constant and logarithmic factors, meaning that our estimator is essentially the best one can hope for.
 We also consider an alternative popular measurement paradigm, where a single low-dimensional random projection is used for all data vectors and show that this approach is inconsistent for the covariance estimation problem.

 Our work deviates from the majority of work on compressive estimation in that we do not make structural assumptions on the estimand, in this case the target covariance.
 A number of papers assume that the target covariance is low rank~\cite{cai2015rop,chen2013exact}, sparse~\cite{dasarathy2013sketching}, or that the inverse covariance is sparse~\cite{kolar2012consistent,ravikumar2011high}.
-The broad theme of this line of work is that when the target covariance has some low-dimensional structure, far fewer total measurements (via random projection) are necessary to achieve the same error as direct observation in the unstructured case.
-However when the target covariance does not have low-dimensional structure, these methods can fail dramatically, as we show with our lower bounds.
+The broad theme of this line of work is that when the target covariance has some low-dimensional structure, different sensing strategies and far fewer total measurements (via random projection) suffice to achieve the same error as direct observation in the unstructured case (See Section~\ref{sec:related} for details).
+However, when the target covariance does not have low-dimensional structure, these methods can fail dramatically as we show with our lower bounds.